 3. Reduced compliance burden

-Formerly, various indirect taxes such as Central Excise, entry tax, OCTROI, VAT/Central Sales taxes needed different agencies for their management.
-Now, with the introduction of GST, all these taxes have been subsumed.
+Formerly, various indirect taxes such as central excise, entry tax, OCTROI, VAT/ Central Sales taxes needed different agencies for their management.
+With the introduction of GST, all these taxes have been subsumed.
 Manufacturers are now experiencing a reduced compliance burden.
 Therefore, textile traders can now concentrate more on business expansion without worrying about complicated compliance activities.

 4. Impact on exports

-The recent rise in textile exports shows there's a rise in demand for Indian goods.
-This can also be due to reduced input cost, which might have been reflected in the final price of products.
-The growth of textile exports in India has been impressive over the recent months.
+The recent rise in textile exports shows that there is rise in demand for Indian goods.
+This can also be due to reduced input costs, which might have been reflected in the final price of products.
+The growth of textile exports in India has been impressive in recent months.

 Therefore, GST has impacted textile traders positively and negatively.
 However, the positive impact has been more significant, and its effects are now visible from the recent increase in textile trade activity.